KongZ/prezto/README.md

 bindkey '[F' forward-word
 ```
 ## Terminal Color
 If you want to change a color, you may need to find out the color code of your terminal.
-Add this line to `~/.zshrc` and type `color` to get a list of color code and sampling on your terminal.
+Add this line to `~/.zshrc` and type `color` on terminal to get a list of color code and sampling on your terminal.

 ```bash
 function color() { for code in {000..255}; do print -P -- "$code: %F{$code}Color%f"; done }
 ```

 ## VIM
+You may also need to fix vim color, if you installed a [yadr](https://github.com/skwp/dotfiles).
+Please follow a guide here https://github.com/KongZ/prezto/tree/master/vim

 ![vim screenshot](https://github.com/KongZ/prezto/raw/master/vim/vim.png)